10up/safe-redirect-manager/README.md

 ## Installation

-Install the plugin in WordPress, you can download a [zip via Github](https://github.com/tlovett1/safe-redirect-manager/archive/master.zip) and upload it using the WP plugin uploader.
+Install the plugin in WordPress.
+You can download a [zip via Github](https://github.com/tlovett1/safe-redirect-manager/archive/master.zip) and upload it using the WP plugin uploader.

+## Non-English Usage
+Safe Redirect Manager is available in English, French, and Slovak.
+Instructions for translating the plugin into other languages are below.

 ## Configuration